marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 # NEU-365P-385L-Spring-2022
 Programming and Data Analysis for Modern Neuroscience, Spring 2022

 :warning: **!!!
-PLEASE INSTALL PYTHON PRIOR TO THE FIRST CLASS**.
+INSTALL Python 3.x and Jupyterlab PRIOR TO THE FIRST CLASS !!!**.
 See the installation instructions near the end of this document.

 ## Course Objective